triple7inc/tombstone-ai/README.md

 Tombstone AI is already fully functional as a proof-of-concept and actively used.
 All included bot scripts are built on the same extensible interface system, and the HUD allows managing them live in-game.

-Below is a screenshot of the AI HUD in action, listing multiple bots and displaying detailed debug info:
+Below is a screenshot of the AI in action:

 ![Powerfisher](https://i.imgur.com/uJmcMBy.gif)